hygieia/hygieia/Setup.md

 ##### Proxy Config: Deployment / Operations

-Only the above proxy settings (non authentication) may required to be set on your deployment instance.
-Additionally, please updated all property files for each collector/API configuration with their specific proxy setting property.
+Only the above proxy settings (non-authentication) may required to be set on your deployment instance.
+Additionally, please update all property files for each collector/API configuration with their specific proxy setting property.

 ### Build Docker images and setup id for mongodb